pixeldesu/moduleRaid/README.md

 Once `moduleRaid` is run or included on a page that includes a Webpack build (usually noted by a `webpackJsonp` function), it will return a object, containing:

-* `modules`: An array with all modules we could get from Webpack
+* `modules`: An object containing all modules we could get from Webpack
 * `get(id)`: Get the module from the specified `id`
 * `findModule(query)`: Return the module that has `query` as a key in its exports